An S7 Airlines flight from Moscow to Vladikavkaz made an emergency landing at an alternate airfield in Grozny due to adverse weather conditions.

 Akhmed Zakayev emphasized that the unveiling of such a plaque is a step toward Europe's recognition of its historical memory.
 He believes that Ukraine's ability not only to fight but also to remember during such a difficult time testifies to its political maturity and profound European values.

 "We are unveiling not just a plaque on a façade, but another door into Europe's historical memory."
-"In this most difficult time for Ukraine, you find the strength not only to fight but also to remember—not only to defend your cities, but also to affirm the moral meaning of your struggle.
+"In this most difficult time for Ukraine, you find the strength not only to fight, but also to remember—not only to defend your cities, but also to affirm the moral meaning of your struggle.
 This is a sign of the nation's political maturity, a sign of a genuine European culture of remembrance," Zakayev said.

 He added that for the Chechen people, this means they are not alone in their history and called for the lessons of the past not to be forgotten when it comes to the struggle for freedom.

-Previously, memorial plaques in memory of Dzhokhar Dudayev were erected in Ivano-Frankivsk and Poltava, and Kyiv authorities named a street after him.
+Previously, memorial plaques in memory of Dzhokhar Dudayev were installed in Ivano-Frankivsk and Poltava, and Kyiv authorities named a street after him.
 In October 2022, the Verkhovna Rada of Ukraine, by a majority vote, recognized the independence of the Chechen Republic of Ichkeria.